A compact model of Escherichia coli core and biosynthetic metabolism: Supplementary Information

 where the summation index \(k\) runs across all reactions catalysed by enzyme \(i\) and the flux cost of reaction \(k\) in condition \(j\), \(a_{kj}\), is computed as in (\ref{cost_per_unit_flux}).
-From the formulation of the linear program (\ref{ECM_problem}), it is clear that there must exist a region \(\mathcal{S}_j\) of log-turnover parameter space such that \(\bar{\v{p}} \in \mathcal{S}_j\) and that, for every \(\v{p} \in \mathcal{S}_j\), \(\v{v}_j^* \in \mathcal{V}^*\) is the optimal solution of problem (\ref{ECM_problem}) for its growth condition.
-Hence, in this step of the adjustment procedure, we aim to find a set of adjusted log turnover parameters, \(\v{p}^*\) and log scaling factors, \(\v{s}^*\) by minimising the discrepancy between enzyme abundance predictions and measurements, constraining our search to this region of the parameter space \(\mathcal{S} \equiv \bigcap\limits_{j} \mathcal{S}_j\) where \textit{all} reference flux distributions are optimal for their respective growth condition:
+From the formulation of the linear program (\ref{ECM_problem}), there must exist a region \(\mathcal{S}_j\) of log-turnover parameter space such that \(\bar{\v{p}} \in \mathcal{S}_j\) and that, for every \(\v{p} \in \mathcal{S}_j\), \(\v{v}_j^* \in \mathcal{V}^*\) is the optimal solution of problem (\ref{ECM_problem}) for its growth condition.
+Hence, in this step of the adjustment procedure, we aim to find a set of typical log efficiencies, \(\v{p}^*\) and log scaling factors, \(\v{s}^*\) by minimising the discrepancy between enzyme abundance predictions and measurements, constraining our search to this region of the parameter space \(\mathcal{S} \equiv \bigcap\limits_{j} \mathcal{S}_j\) where \textit{all} reference flux distributions are optimal for their respective growth condition:

-where \(N_{\rm e}\) is the number of enzyme-condition pairs, \(N_{\rm p}\) is the number of turnover parameters, \(\bar{e}_{ij}\) is the experimental measurement of enzyme \(i\) in condition \(j\), \(\v{l}\) and \(\v{u}\) are bounds on the allowable adjustment, \(\rho> 0\) is a scalar hyperparameter, and the function \(l(\cdot )\) is defined as:
+where \(N_{\rm e}\) is the number of enzyme-condition pairs, \(N_{\rm p}\) is the number of turnover parameters, \(\bar{e}_{ij}\) is the experimental measurement of enzyme \(i\) in condition \(j\), \(\v{u_{\rm min}}\) and \(\v{u_{\rm max}}\) are bounds on the allowable adjustment, \(\rho> 0\) is a scalar hyperparameter, and the function \(l(\cdot )\) is defined as: